ufal/UMR/doc/entities.md

 used in predication.
 Nevertheless, if an event has a name (such as _Druhá světová válka_ “World War II”), it is covered by this taxonomy.
 It would be helpful to have an annotated example here.

+### award

+Top-level class with no types.
+Supposedly, _Nobelova cena za fyziku_ “Nobel Prize for Physics” would be an example.

+### biomedical-entity

+This is a top-level class with currently 18 types: `molecular-physical-entity`, `small-molecule`, `protein`, `protein-family`, `protein-segment`, `amino-acid`, `macro-molecular-complex`, `enzyme`, `nucleic-acid`, `pathway`, `gene`, `dna-sequence`, `cell`, `cell-line`, `species`, `taxon`, `disease`, `medical-condition`.
+They are obviously inspired by the bulk of work on biomedical processing and we would need more documentation to understand how the authors intended to use them.

+However, at least three types reach into layman's language: `species`, `taxon`, and `disease`.
+The closely related `species` and `taxon` would be categorial named entities (like `product`), where the name denotes a whole category (type) of entities rather than a single instance.
+That is, if they deserve to be treated as named entities in the first place.
+For example, _kočka_ “cat” is an animal with a particular set of characteristics, just like _dub_ “oak” is a particular type (hyponym) of tree, and _hrad_ “castle” is a particular type of building.
+But the first two words are biological genuses, hence `taxon`s, while _hrad_ has no special status in the UMR taxonomy.
+(In the Czech grammar, all three are common nouns.)
+There is no reason why _kočka_ and _dub_ should be named entities.
+And by extension, there is little reason why `species` should be named entities, for example _kočka domácí_ “cat (Felis catus)”, or _dub letní_ “pedunculate oak (Quercus robur)”, or why other taxons should, for example _šelmy_ “beasts of prey, Carnivora”, _savci_ “mammals”, or _živočichové_ “animals, Animalia”.
+It is true that some species have names that are less common than others and were invented by scholars who discovered and described the species, rather than being part of the language since ancient times.
+But it would be neither tractable nor helpful to attempt to distinguish them.
+Perhaps the only exception is the scientific names in Latin, provided that the language of the annotated text is not Latin.

+Similarly diseases may have scientific names but many common diseases are just common nouns or expressions (_angína_ “tonsillitis”, _chřipka_ “flu”, _mor_ “plague”, _neštovice_ “chickenpox”) and it is not clear why they should be handled differently from other common nouns.
+Moreover, diseases are states rather than entities.

 ### to be continued...

 ### language